mmenestret/jdegoes.github.io/_posts/2019-04-07-testable-zio.md

 ### Introduce A Type Alias

-Mainly to make refactoring our application a little easier, especially if we aren't using an IDE, we're going to first introduce a simple type alias that we can use in the definition of `inviteFriends` and the functions that call it:
+Mainly to simplify the process of refactoring our application, especially if we aren't using an IDE, we're going to first introduce a simple type alias that we can use in the definition of `inviteFriends` and the functions that call it:

 {% highlight scala %}
 type Webapp[A] = Task[A]
 {% endhighlight %}

-Now with a simple change, we update the `lookupUser` function and any functions that call it to use the new `Webapp` type alias:
+Now with a straightforward change, we will update the `lookupUser` function and any functions that call it to use the type alias:

 {% highlight scala %}
 def inviteFriends(userID: UserID): Webapp[List[Send]] =